EligiaOfficial/docker-aur-cache/README.md

     - A registered domain name
         - You can use something like [PiHole](https://github.com/pi-hole/pi-hole) to register local domains if you aren't going to host it publicly
 2. Clone this repository to your server
-3. Make a copy of `packagelist.txt.example` and call it `packagelist.txt`
+3. Make a copy of `packagelist.json.example` and call it `packagelist.json`
-4. Add the packages you want to provide to the `packagelist.txt` file
+4. Add the packages you want to provide to the `packagelist.json` file
+    - You can find documentation about this file at section **Configure packagelist**.
 5. Update the repository permissions with `chmod 777 ./repository`
     - **Note:** We are aware that this isn't very secure, this will be improved in the future.
 6. Build the container with `docker compose build`